last update: Oct 1, 2009

 socket alignment

-I2C memories go in U4.
+I2C and UNIO memories go in U4.

-Map of resources used:
+Map of resources and connectors:

-Pin Various functions ICSP I2C-EEPROM SPI-EEPROM SPI-ATMEL uW-EEPROM
+Pin Various functions ICSP I2C-EEPROM SPI-EEPROM SPI-ATMEL uW-EEPROM OneWire/UNIO

 RB7 PGM